CSV Connector

 IStorageResolver

 The IStorageResolver interface is responsible for discovering and resolving storage providers capable of handling a given StorageUri.
-You must provide a resolver to both CsvSourceNode and CsvSinkNode.

-You may need a custom resolver when:
+When to Provide an Explicit Resolver: You only need to provide a custom resolver when:

 - Working with cloud storage systems (S3, Azure, etc.)